UDTechLLC/blockchain-fs/README.md

 `create ORIGIN`

-Create a new filesystem.
+Create a new bucket.
 Now this command only checks if ORIGIN directory exists and create it if it is not exist.
-Also this command create config file for this filesystem (wizefs.conf).
+Also this command create config file for this bucket (wizefs.conf) and add this bucket to `created` map of common config (wizedb.conf).

 ### create Issues

-* Check if filesystem is (isn't) mounted.
+* Check if bucket is (isn't) mounted.
 Perhaps should add flag for auto-mounting after creating

 `delete ORIGIN`

-Delete an existing filesystem.
+Delete an existing bucket.
 Now this command only checks if ORIGIN directory exists and delete it in this case with config file.
+Also this command delete bucket from `created` map of common config.

 ### delete Issues

-* Check if filesystem is mounted.
+* Check if bucket is mounted.
 Perhaps should add flag for auto-unmounting before deleting

 `mount ORIGIN`

 Mount an existing ORIGIN (directory or zip file) into MOUNTPOINT (this directory now is creating by application in the WizeFS root directory).
-Also this command add filesystem (with all needed data) to common config (wizedb.conf).
+Also this command add bucket (with all needed data) to `mounted` map of common config (wizedb.conf).

 `unmount ORIGIN`

-Unmount an existing MOUNTPOINT (application can search it self by ORIGIN).
+Unmount an existing ORIGIN (application can search MOUNTPOINT by ORIGIN).
-Also this command delete filesystem from common config.
+Also this command delete bucket from `mounted` map of common config.

 `put FILE ORIGIN`

-Upload FILE (you can use full path to the file here) to existing and mounted filesystem with name (label) ORIGIN.
-Now it work only with directory-based filesystem.
+Upload FILE (you can use full path to the file here) to existing and mounted bucket with name (label) ORIGIN.
+Now it work only with directory-based bucket, but also you can experiment with LZFS bucket (zipped directory, with ORIGIN like archive.zip, currently only zip archive supported).

 `get FILE ORIGIN`

-Download FILE (you should use only filename now) from existing and mounted filesystem with name (label) ORIGIN to the current directory.
-Now it work only with directory-based filesystem.
+Download FILE (you should use only filename now) from existing and mounted bucket with name (label) ORIGIN to the current directory.
+Now it work only with directory-based bucket, but also you can experiment with LZFS bucket (zipped directory, with ORIGIN like archive.zip, currently only zip archive supported).

+`remove FILE ORIGIN`

+Remove FILE (you should use only filename) from existing and mounted bucket with name (label) ORIGIN.
+Now it work only with directory-based bucket, but also you can experiment with LZFS bucket (zipped directory, with ORIGIN like archive.zip, currently only zip archive supported).

 ### API Commands Issues

 * Add some other Filesystems API, like `check`, `list`
-* Add Files API: `remove`, `search`
+* Add Files API:  `search`
 * Add Internal API: `verify`, `integrity`